 Pick a design from the Design Options page.

-Then use the Contact page to let us know how to customize your order.
+Use the Contact page for payment instructions and to let us know how to customize your order.

 The Illustrated Guitar

 Robert Johnson, Leadbelly, Son House, Blind Lemon Jefferson,

 Buddy Guy, Muddy Waters, Freddie King, B.B.
 King, Albert King,

 Jimi Hendrix, Eric Clapton, Duane Allman, Mike Bloomfield,